 And while concerns about consumer retention and long term sustainability persist thanks, in part, to the same potential for shifting consumer needs that opened up the market in the first place, it is clear that a large number of new brands based around the Consumer Subscription model have real potential to become long term "franchises" that finally make the leap from single product companies to businesses offering a broader range of services and experiences to customers — either by going mass market and reaching a wider swath of consumers or by driving a larger share of wallet from their core user base.

 As the market and business model continue trending towards maturity, it is inevitable we will see the capital stack mature alongside it — moving beyond large VC rounds focused on winning early market opportunities to systematic strategies where alpha is driven by operational excellence and global scale.

 In a previous post, I wrote about the opportunity for a firm to roll-up the At-Home Fitness market using L Catterton's activity in the space as a guide.
 What is worth pulling out of that post to set a baseline is what, beyond simply more mature market dynamics, creates a roll-up opportunity in the first place.

 The strategy tends to work well when the group of companies being brought together are similar enough that they can benefit from shared, scaled out fixed “infrastructure” across core business functions but are different enough (end customer demographics, positioning/brand, geography, etc.) that they don’t encroach too aggressively on one another.

-Quickly, I'll touch on three examples where different buyout models that could be employed effectively in the Consumer SaaS market and how we might think about when and where we'll see those strategies executed.
+Quickly, I'll touch on three examples where different buyout models that could be employed effectively in the Consumer Subscription market and how we might think about when and where we'll see those strategies executed.